raspberrypilearning/hows-your-day/en/quiz1/question_1.md

 `show string`{:class='microbitbasic'}

   --- feedback ---
-Yes, this is the block to display a message to your user!
+Yes, this is the block used to display a message to your user!
   --- /feedback ---

 - ( )